 - Spicy - Add 1 teaspoon of crushed red pepper flakes to the marinara to give this pasta a zesty kick!

 You don't need to peel the eggplant before roasting.
 The skin is completely edible and you won't even notice it in this dish.

 Regular pasta will last about 3-5 days in the fridge with sauce.
 Gluten free pasta will last about the same, but doesn't hold up as well when reheated.

 I don't recommend reheating gluten free pasta.
 Because it's usually made with corn or rice, it has a tendency to break down faster, especially when reheating.

 🍅 More vegetarian dishes

-If you like this roasted eggplant spinach penne, try these other vegetarian dishes that I know you will love.
+If you like this roasted eggplant spinach pasta, try these other vegetarian dishes that I know you will love.

 Don't forget!
 If you make this recipe, be sure to leave a comment and give it a rating.
 I love to hear from each and every one of you!
 Tag me on Facebook and Instagram as well!
 It makes my day to see all of your photos of the food you have made.